slammingprogramming/Pong-Unleashed/README.md

 - Time Limit: Set a time limit for the game, and the player with the highest score when the time runs out wins.
 For instance, the player with the highest score after 2 minutes wins.
 - Lives System: Give each player a certain number of lives, and the first player to lose all their lives loses the game.
 The opponent is declared the winner.
 This adds an element of survival to the game.
 - Round-based: Divide the game into multiple rounds, and the player who wins the majority of the rounds wins the game.
 For example, the first player to win 3 out of 5 rounds is the winner.
+- Game, Set, Match: Divide the game into sets.

 ## License